deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 ---
 layout: post
-title:  "Increase the Reliability of a Golang Codebase with Object Constructors"
+title:  "Increase the Reliability of a Go Codebase with Object Constructors"
 authors:
   - "Tugberk Ugurlu"
 excerpt: >
-  One of the limitation of Go programming language is the lack of built-in object constructor support.
+  One of the limitations of Go programming language is the lack of built-in object constructor support.
 In this post, we will see how this can have a negative impact on the code we write and how we can get around that by gluing together some of the existing language concepts.
 ---